nielsd/dig-web/README.md

 # dig-web
-dig web console - simple but powerful web console for the BIND’s Domain Information Groper (dig) Tool - the powerful lookup tool for the DNS. beside dig, it offers the delv DNSSEC analyzer / validator too.
+dig + delv + WHOIS web console - simple but powerful web console for the BIND’s Domain Information Groper (dig) Tool - the powerful lookup tool for the DNS from ISC

+Beside dig, it offers the delv DNSSEC analyzer / validator too.

-(dig-web bases on a fork of avasylev/dig-net - thx to avasylev)
+(dig-web bases on flask and a fork of avasylev/dig-net - thx to avasylev)

 dig-web is coded in Python3 as Flask project.
 For user security reasons, all elements are bundled with the code.